Creating Assets for AR Experiences using Generative AI Tools

 Different Tools for Different Tasks

 The development and adoption of generative AI has been extremely quick and widespread, so we now have a wide range of tools at our disposal for creating almost any kind of asset that you need.
 Some of them are affordable whilst others are more expensive.
 I’ll go through several different ones suited for different tasks, such as image creation, 3D model creation or audio creation.
+Some are more mature than others, so depending on the tool and the type of asset, you'll see varying quality, and therefore there may be tasks that require some manual work to polish the generated asset.

 I’ll go through the tools we use at Hololink, that can deliver usable results quickly and reliably, as well as the ones we use knowing that the result won’t always be exactly the way we want it.